Navy reports first coronavirus death from Roosevelt crew

-WASHINGTON (AP) — A member of the crew of the coronavirus-infected USS Theodore Roosevelt warship died Monday of complications related to the disease, the Navy said.
+WASHINGTON (AP) — A member of the crew of the coronavirus-infected USS Theodore Roosevelt died Monday of complications related to the disease, the Navy said, just weeks after the aircraft carrier’s captain was fired for pressing his concern that the Navy had done too little to safeguard his crew.

 The sailor, whose name and other identifying information were not publicly released pending notification of relatives, had tested positive for coronavirus on March 30 and was taken off the ship and placed in “isolation housing” along with four other sailors at the U.S. Navy base on Guam.
 On April 9, he was found unresponsive during a medical check and was moved to a local hospital’s intensive care unit.

+Over the weekend, four additional Roosevelt crew members were admitted to the hospital for monitoring of coronavirus symptoms, the Navy said.
+All are in stable condition and none are in intensive care or on ventilators.

-The death Monday was the first among the crew of approximately 4,860, of which 585 had tested positive for coronavirus as of Sunday.
-About 4,000 crew members have been moved ashore.
+The death Monday was the first among the crew of approximately 4,860, of which 585 had tested positive for coronavirus as of Monday.
+A little over 4,000 crew members have been moved ashore.
 A number have been kept aboard to attend to the enormous ship’s nuclear reactors and other sensitive systems.

 The Roosevelt has been in a coronavirus crisis that prompted the Navy’s civilian leader, Thomas Modly, to fire the ship’s captain on April 2.
 Five days later, after having flown to the ship and delivered a speech in which he insulted the skipper, Capt.
 Brett E. Crozier, and criticized the crew for supporting Crozier, Modly resigned.